 - Email with suspected malware will automatically be quarantined.
 Whether recipients are notified about quarantined malware messages is controlled by the quarantine policy and the settings in the anti-malware policy.
 For more information, see Configure anti-malware policies in EOP.

 - Email identified as high confidence phishing will be handled according to the anti-spam policy action.
 See Configure anti-spam policies in EOP.

 For more information about EOP, see Exchange Online Protection overview.

 Because Microsoft wants to keep our customers secure by default, some tenants overrides are not applied for malware or high confidence phishing.
 These overrides include:

 - Allowed sender lists or allowed domain lists (anti-spam policies)

 - IP Allow List (connection filtering)

 - Exchange mail flow rules (also known as transport rules)

 More information on these overrides can be found in Create safe sender lists.

-We're in the process of deprecating the Move message to Junk Email folder action for a High confidence phishing email verdict in EOP anti-spam policies.
+We have deprecated the Move message to Junk Email folder action for a High confidence phishing email verdict in EOP anti-spam policies.
 Anti-spam policies that use this action for high confidence phishing messages will be converted to Quarantine message.
 The Redirect message to email address action for high confidence phishing messages is unaffected.